Beaverton Portland Divorce Mediator Matthew House, J.D.: Child-Centered Divorce Without Attorneys

 When Collaboration Is Appropriate

-Matthew enjoys collaborating with professionals in many different fields.
-His critique is only about the particular fields that a collaborative practice group usually includes for divorce mediation, not collaboration as a concept.
+I enjoy collaborating with professionals in many different fields.
+My critique is only about the particular fields that a collaborative practice group usually includes for divorce mediation, not collaboration as a concept.
 It is important and necessary to work together with other professionals with a variety of expertise.
-Neither Matthew nor his office tries to provide every service.
-The services that Matthew has become trained to provide are the specific ones that most collaborative practitioners do only one of.

-Matthew's Comprehensive Approach
+My Comprehensive Approach

 Law Degree